Rubber Roofing Cost

 In the case of liquid rubber roofing, the cost per square metre is just £1.20 to £2.

-There are plenty of additional jobs you may choose to pay for on top of the rubber roof cost.
+There are plenty of additional jobs you may need or wish to pay for on top of the initial rubber roof cost.
 Let’s take a look at some potential examples.

 You may need to hire scaffolding as part of the job.
 Any work that takes place six above a level below should involve the use of scaffolding for reasons of safety and practicality.